top of page

 Yet, Blacklock's beliefs found their way into his and Moyes' 1797 Encyclopedia Britannica article in the cruelest way imaginable.
 They advocated for parents to ignore their children and instead to listen to them.

-If they had listened to their children they might have heard the reason they were not letting go and walking, they felt unsafe and their blindness makes it necessary to increase the amount of tactile contact they have with the world.
+If they had listened to their children they might have heard the reason they were not letting go and walking freely.
+It is because of the most obvious reason of all, the children felt unsafe because their blindness makes it unsafe to walk.

 Table 1.
 Modern interpretation of 1797 advice to parents.
 Advice to Parents in 1797 “…perpetually confined in the same place” Modern Interpretation “Parents prevent children with MVI/B from independent walking.”
 1797 “debilitated in his frame and depressed in his mind”, modern ‘children unable to walk are at a significant disadvantage emotionally, physically, and cognitively’, 1797 “should lose a little blood, or even break a bone”, Modern – ‘in the 1700s we can think of no way an infant with MVI/B can safely walk independently’.